 Remove GitHub CLI from Ubuntu

-Remove the gh package first.
+Remove the gh package next.
 This keeps package removal separate from optional repository cleanup.

 sudo apt remove gh

-If you also want to stop receiving packages from GitHub’s repository, remove the source file and keyring, then refresh APT.
+If you also want to stop receiving packages from GitHub’s repository, remove the source file, any older one-line source created by previous GitHub CLI instructions, and the keyring, then refresh APT.

 sudo rm -f /etc/apt/sources.list.d/github-cli.sources